DongL/datascience/content/post/2018-12-02-git-basics.md

 `git commit` : saved

 ## Merge
-Merge conflicts, and push back the merged fixes to remote repository.
+When the file is modified from other sources.
+A merge conflict will occur when run `git push`.
+We will need fisrt `git pull` to get conflicts and push back the merged fixes to remote repository.

 ![](/post/2018-12-02-git-basics_files/Screen Shot 2018-12-02 at 12.17.35 AM.png)